What is Incentive Pay? Explaining how to unlock employee potential

 Predetermined gifts

 Branded items, company cars, and prepaid vacations can all drive goal completion.
 Although these can be desirable for some employees, not all employees may desire them.
-It’s important to consider what specific team members are interested in when it comes to incentives.
+It’s important to consider what specific team members are interested in regarding incentives.

 Gift cards